restify/plugins/README.md

 * `sanitizePath()` - cleans up duplicate or trailing / on the URL
 * `userAgent(options)` - used to support edge cases for HEAD requests when using curl
   * `options.userAgentRegExp` {RegExp} regexp to capture curl user-agents
-* `reqUrlValidator()` - prevents issues with parsing ampersand (&) inside URI components and rejects malformed requests with status code 400, according to HTTP/1.1 protocol #5.1.2 Request-URI.
+* `strictQueryParams()` - checks req.urls query params with strict key/val format and rejects non-strict requests with status code 400.
   * `options.message` {String} response body message string

 This module includes the following header parser plugins: